nielsvogell/road-extraction/README.md

 ## Usage
 Currently all functions assume the image files to be contained in a subdirectory called "data".

-## TODO
-* Write a callable segmentation function that returns the clustered image
-* Write a post-processing function to extract the road network
-* Write a function that combines both processes

-Further extensions
-* Speed up the clustering process
-* Refine the clustering/segmentation
-* Make the output more visually appealing
+1. Clone the repository to a local directory and inside
+    1. Create an empty directory called `data`
+    1. Create an empty directory called `out`
+2. Place a sample image in the data folder
+3. Execute main.py
+4. Type in the file name of the image in the data directory or leave empty for default

+This outputs an image showing the three stages and the final result to the output directory.

+The same approach works on each of the three modules `segmentation`, `road_extraction`, and `building_extraction`.

-## Track record
+## Contribution

-* (Jana) Wrote inital segmentation tool based on Gaussian mixtures
+* (Jana) Segmentation based on Gaussian mixtures
-* (Arke) Some speed optimizations for the segmetnation process
+* (Tanguy) Building extraction based on contour detection enhanced with morphological preprocessing
+* (Arke) Road network extraction using a thinning algorithm inspired by[^wang1989].
+Also combination of the three parts (interfaces, adjustments, ...)
+* (all) Debugging and optimizing.

 ## Segmentation
 The segmentation (segment) function divides the image into 5 clusters by color using the gaussian mixture clustering algorithm.<br>